-If Roundabout is running a project with an individual or group where no governing body is involved then Roundabout will follow its own SC&YPP which will be made available to the service purchaser.
+If Roundabout is running a project with an individual or group where no governing body is involved, then Roundabout will follow its own SC&YPP which will be made available to the service purchaser.
+In addition the Dramatherapist will contact the CYP's family and school to discuss Safeguarding procedures.